FACTSlab/factslab.github.io/gear.md

     srcset="{{ site.author.photo2x | relative_url }} 2x"
 />

-FACTS.lab now has shirts and hats.
+FACTS.lab has shirts and hats.
 Send an email to [facts.lab@rochester.edu](mailto:facts.lab@rochester.edu) if you're interested in snagging one.

 # Shirts